Jordan Binnington: International play

-Binnington made his international debut for Canada with the national junior team at the 2013 World Junior Ice Hockey Championships.
-Initially the backup goaltender behind Malcolm Subban, he played for the first time in the tournament after Subban was pulled midway through the semi-final against the United States, having allowed four goals.
-Team Canada was ultimately defeated 5–1, but Binnington's performance in relief was praised.
+Binnington made his international debut for Canada with the national junior team at the 2013 World Junior Championships.
+Initially the backup goaltender behind Malcolm Subban, he played for the first time in the tournament after Subban was pulled midway through the semifinal against the United States, having allowed four goals.
+Canada was ultimately defeated 5–1, but Binnington's performance in relief was praised.
 He then started the bronze medal game against Russia, but fared less well there, and was pulled after allowing three goals on five shots.
 Canada finished fourth in the tournament.

-Following the conclusion of the 2023–24 NHL regular season, with the Blues not qualifying for the 2024 Stanley Cup playoffs, Binnington accepted an invitation to make his senior national team debut at the 2024 IIHF World Championship.
+Following the conclusion of the 2023–24 NHL regular season, with the Blues not qualifying for the 2024 Stanley Cup playoffs, Binnington accepted an invitation to make his senior national team debut at the 2024 World Championship.
 Again, Canada and Binnington competed for the bronze medal game, but ultimately fell 4–2 to Sweden, finishing fourth in the tournament.

-In 2025, Binnington was selected as the starting goaltender for Team Canada in the 4 Nations Face-Off.
+In 2025, Binnington was selected as the starting goaltender for Canada in the 4 Nations Face-Off.
 Despite some people criticizing the decision made by Canadian head coach Jon Cooper, Binnington would beat Sweden in the first game of the round-robin tournament in overtime by a score of 4–3, stopping 25 out of 28 Swedish shots.
 The second game would come against the United States.
 Binnington stopped 20 out of 22 shots, but the Canadians fell 3–1.
 Binnington did have an assist, however, on the opening goal scored by Connor McDavid.
 The final round-robin game against Finland would be a crucial one, as whoever won this game would play the United States in the championship.
 Binnington stopped 23 out of 26 shots en route to a 5–3 Canadian victory.
 The championship game would be played at TD Garden in Boston, the same arena where Binnington shut down the Boston Bruins' offense in game seven of the 2019 Stanley Cup Final, leading to the St. Louis Blues' first Stanley Cup victory.
 Binnington was tested often, giving up one goal in each of the first two periods.
 The game would end up needing to go into overtime.
 Binnington robbed Auston Matthews multiple times of the game-winning goal, en route to another international Canadian victory with a final score of 3–2.